krissen/snacks-bibtex.nvim/README.md

 Removing the `frecency` rule gives you a purely alphabetical picker; keeping it ensures the most frequently used entries float to the top automatically.

+If the stored history file contains timestamps that appear to come from the future (for example after the system clock moves backwards), snacks-bibtex warns once during the next session and ignores the negative age so frecency ordering remains stable.

+#### Parser robustness

+The parser keeps track of brace balance with a net counter and honors escaped quotes, allowing it to process nested fields and quoted values reliably.
+Author/editor names are split only on the literal lowercase ` and ` separator at brace depth zero, so capitalized words that contain “And” stay intact while still following BibTeX’s requirements.

 ### Citation commands

 Pressing `<C-c>` opens a dedicated picker with all enabled citation templates.
 Each row shows the command, required packages (if any), description, and a rendered sample for the highlighted entry so you can confirm the output before inserting.
 By default the following commands are active: